MichaelRFairhurst/DartNAD0/README.md

   }
 ```

 Lastly, effort should be made to optimize the code for performing each move.
+For
+example, any `Chance<T>` manipulations that will be repeated and can be cached,
+should be.

 In the future, this library could support reversible games and multiplexing and
 iterative deepening and more.
 File an issue if you want this.